NextSDS Logo

 Remove contaminated clothing and shoes.
 Wash skin thoroughly with soap and water or use recognised skin cleanser.
 Do NOT use solvents or thinners.

 Symptoms: Defatting to the skin.
 May cause skin dryness and irritation.
 May cause an allergic skin reaction.
-Adverse symptoms may include irritation, redness, dryness, cracking.
+Adverse symptoms may include the following: irritation, redness, dryness, cracking

 Eye contact